-- 3.3 Under the Irish Scheme and the QII Guernsey Scheme, the life assurance business liabilities of the Transferors1 will be transferred to UPE at the Effective Time (the time and date when the Schemes will become operative).
-The assets that will transfer under the Schemes at the Effective Time will be the assets of the Transferors in connection with the Transferring Business held by the Transferor on the Effective Time, but excluding the Excluded Assets. - 3.4 The excluded assets are defined in the Schemes as follows: - QII: Cash deposits with a value of €3.8 million. - 3.5 The QII Transferring Policies are those life assurance policies written by the transferors up to and including the Effective Time.
+- 4.3 Under the Irish Scheme and the QII Guernsey Scheme, the life assurance business liabilities of the Transferors1 will be transferred to UPE at the Effective Time (the time and date when the Schemes will become operative).
+The assets that will transfer under the Schemes at the Effective Time will be the assets of the Transferors in connection with the Transferring Business held by the Transferor on the Effective Time, but excluding the Excluded Assets. - 4.4 The excluded assets are defined in the Schemes as follows: - QII: Cash deposits with a value of €3.8 million. - 4.5 The CBI is obliged to notify the relevant supervisory authority of the Irish Scheme in EEA Member States where the Transferring Policies were concluded.
+The relevant supervisory authority then has a period of 3 months from the date of notification to either agree to the transfer or object.
+In the absence of a response within the 3-month period from the relevant supervisory authority its agreement to the transfer shall be deemed to have been given. - 4.6 The QII Transferring Policies are those life assurance policies written by the transferors up to and including the Effective Time.